Ballard Power Systems Inc. (BLDP) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for BLDP is $7.36, which is $3.18 above the current price.
-The public float for BLDP is 251.77M and currently, short sellers hold a 11.90% ratio of that float.
-The average trading volume of BLDP on March 21, 2023 was 2.73M shares.
+The average price point forecasted by analysts for Ballard Power Systems Inc. (BLDP) is $7.36, which is $2.85 above the current market price.
+The public float for BLDP is 251.77M, and currently, short sellers hold a 11.90% ratio of that float.
+The average trading volume of BLDP on March 24, 2023 was 2.77M shares.

 BLDP’s Market Performance

-The stock of Ballard Power Systems Inc. (BLDP) has seen a -4.72% decrease in the past week, with a -18.15% drop in the past month, and a -12.02% fall in the past quarter.
-The volatility ratio for the week is 6.62%, and the volatility levels for the past 30 days are at 5.54% for BLDP.
-The simple moving average for the last 20 days is -9.00% for BLDP stock, with a simple moving average of -21.21% for the last 200 days.
+BLDP stock saw a decrease of 5.08% in the past week, with a monthly decline of -5.94% and a quarterly a decrease of 6.53%.
+The volatility ratio for the week is 7.25%, and the volatility levels for the last 30 days are 5.72% for Ballard Power Systems Inc. (BLDP).
+The simple moving average for the last 20 days is -1.40% for BLDP stock, with a simple moving average of -15.64% for the last 200 days.

 Analysts’ Opinion of BLDP